sverma88/Tensor-Factorization-HOSVD-iterative/README.md

 # Tensor-Factorization-HOSVD-iterative

-Iterative HOSVD algorithm to decompose tensor and find its Singular factors in each mode
+Iterative HOSVD algorithm to decompose tensor and find its Singular factors in each mode.

 #Usage